-Whistleblower disclosure about contractual rights
+Whistleblower disclosure on contractual rights

 Can a disclosure by a whistleblower regarding a contractual right be in the public interest?
 Yes, according to the Court of Appeal in Chesterton Global Ltd v Nurmohamed.